-8. Banking Exemption
+Banking Exemption

 The banking exemption applies to credit institutions and approved banks (collectively referred to as the 'banks') who have a UK deposit-taking licence, therefore regulated by the Prudential Regulation Authority, but also have FCA permissions to hold client money and/ or assets.
-As these firms are dual regulated, they have the option to hold and receive cash derived from investment business in the client's own bank account as a bank, commonly referred to as the 'banking exemption', rather than as client money in accordance with chapter 7 of the Client Asset Sourcebook.
+As these firms have deposit-taking licenses as authorised by the PRA, they are permitted to hold and receive cash derived from investment business in the client's own bank account as a deposit with the bank, commonly referred to as the 'banking exemption', rather than as client money in accordance with chapter 7 of the Client Asset Sourcebook.

-The following section of the Best Practice guide outlines the CASS 7 rules, within CASS7.10.16 to 7.10.24, with which dual regulated firms who make use of the banking exemption must comply.
+The following section of the Best Practice guide outlines the CASS 7 rules, within CASS 7.10.16 to 7.10.24, with which dual regulated firms who make use of the banking exemption must comply.